-- The skin areas involved in sensory loss are warmer and drier than normal because of the arteriolar dilatation and absence of sweating resulting from loss of sympathetic control. - Trophic Changes In the skin of the distribution of the nerves - In long-standing cases, changes are found in the hand and fingers - The skin is dry and scaly, the nails crack easily, and atrophy of the pulp of the fingers is present.
+- The skin areas involved in sensory loss are warmer and drier than normal because of the arteriolar dilatation and absence of sweating resulting from loss of sympathetic control. - Trophic Changes for Skin of distribution of the nerves. - In long-standing cases, changes are found in the hand and fingers - The skin is dry and scaly, the nails crack easily, and atrophy of the pulp of the fingers is present.